June 25, 2025

 Physical and emotional stress can cause negative biological changes in a child’s body, which can have long-term impacts on learning, decision-making and overall health and well-being.

-To better understand what poverty is and how it impacts those living in it, watch this video from Compassion alumna Olive Aneno.
+To better understand the what cycle of poverty is and how it impacts those living in it, watch this video from Compassion alumna Olive Aneno.

 Poverty and Education